The .n45/ folder¶

 All of .n45/ is safe and recommended to commit:

-Add .n45/tmp/ to your .gitignore if N45 didn't add it for you.
+Add .n45/tmp/ and .n45/worktree/ to your .gitignore if N45 didn't add them for you.
 Everything else should be tracked.

 Anything outside .n45/ is owned by your project.
 N45 only writes outside .n45/ through dedicated executor agents during a flow — and those changes always pass through a branch and commit.